hoe94/DTC_MLOPS_Project/README.md

 4.1.
 Type "yes" when prompted to continue

-5. Copy the mlflow-server-url from the outputs after complete run terraform apply
+5. Copy the *mlflow-server-url* & *aws-ecr-repository* from the outputs after complete run terraform apply

 5.1 Enter the credentials to login into mlflow-server-url
     - user: mlflow